cybertricksnet/PathFinder/README.md

 The default wordlist used in examples comes from the **DirBuster** wordlist collection, commonly available on Kali Linux systems under `/usr/share/wordlists/dirb/`.

-For more extensive scans, we recommend using wordlists from the **SecLists** repository, which contains various discovery wordlists for web content:
+For more extensive scans, use wordlists from the **SecLists** repository, which contains various discovery wordlists for web content:
 - **SecLists** repository: [https://github.com/danielmiessler/SecLists](https://github.com/danielmiessler/SecLists)

 ### Key Features